Novak Djokovic beats Casper Ruud to win record-equalling sixth ATP Finals title - NewsBreak

 Novak Djokovic beat Casper Ruud in straight sets to claim the Nitto ATP Finals title for a record-equalling sixth time in Turin.

-The Serbian was pushed hard by 23-year-old Ruud but emerged after the 93-minute contest with a 7-5 6-3 triumph.
+The Serbian was pushed all the way by Ruud but eventually won the title in straight sets 7-5 6-3.

 Ruud saved two break points in his first service game of the opening set to hold, but it set the tone for the match, with the Norwegian regularly forced onto the back foot.

-There were a number of lengthy rallies during the match, including a 36-shot one in the final game to set up a championship point for Djokovic who then clinched the title with an ace.
+There were a number of lengthy rallies during the game, including 36 shots in the final one to set up a championship point for Djokovic who then clinched the title with an ace.

-In securing the crown for the first time since 2015, Djokovic equalled Roger Federer’s record for ATP Finals championships.
+Djokovic equalled Roger Federer’s record for Nitto ATP Finals championships with his first title for seven years.

 The former world number one was pleased with his performance and said the long wait for his sixth title made him appreciate the victory more.

-“It’s finals, usually these kind of matches are decided by very small margins and one break of serve was enough in both sets,” Djokovic said.
+“It’s finals, usually these kind of matches are decided by very small margins and one break of serve was enough in both sets,” said Djokovic.

 “I knew Casper was playing really well coming into this match.
 I think we both served very well.
 I think in some decisive moments, like the 12th game of the first set, I just managed to put a few returns back in play, (to) make him run and make him play.